alissa-huskey/audible-exporter/README.md

 1. Copy the code from [audible-exporter.js](dist/audible-exporter.js).
 1. Open [audible.com](http://audible.com) and log into your account.
-1. Open your browser developer tools. (usually ⌃⇧J on Windows/Linux, or ⌘⌥J on Mac) and navigate to the Console tab.
+1. Open your browser developer tools. (usually ⌃⇧J or ⌃⇧C on Windows/Linux, or ⌘⌥J or ⌘⌥C on Mac) and navigate to the Console tab.
 1. Paste the Javascript code and hit enter.
 1. Your browser may warn you about pasting untrusted code into the console and prompt you to type `allow pasting`.
 If so, do as it says then paste the code again.